Alternate Monk

 You have trained to redirect your enemy's momentum against them.
 When a creature you can see misses you with a melee attack, you can use one of the following reactions:

-• You force it to make a Dexterity saving throw.
-On a failed save, it is knocked prone and has its speed reduced to 0 until the end of its turn.
-Any creature that is at least one size larger than you has advantage on its saving throw.
+Toppling Blow.
+The creature must succeed on a Dexterity saving throw against your Technique save DC or it falls Prone and its speed is 0 until the end of its turn.
+Any creature larger than you has advantage on this saving throw.

-• You can make one unarmed strike against the creature.
+Swift Reprisal.
+You make one unarmed strike against it.

 Open Hand Strike